The Flying Nun: Syndication

-Beginning in summer 2011, the show was transmitted on weekends on Antenna TV.
+Its 83 episodes have consistently attracted new audiences since its initial run.
+Beginning in summer 2011, the show was transmitted weekends on Antenna TV.
 The complete first season also became available on iTunes.
 In 2018, it began broadcasting on FETV on Saturday and Sunday mornings from 2-4am until it was later removed.
 Decades (now Catchy Comedy) has aired the show as part of their weekend binge.
-It was usually paired with Gidget and The Girl with Something Extra, Field's other sitcoms.
-It currently airs on MeTV+ as of 2023 and debuted on Catchy Comedy as part of their regular schedule on May 26, 2025, airing early mornings at 5:30am ET.
+It was usually paired with Gidget and The Girl with Something Extra, Fields' other sitcoms.
+It airs on MeTV as of 2023 and debuted on Catchy Comedy as part of their regular schedule on May 26, 2025, airing early mornings at 5:30am ET.

 The complete series is also available on Tubi and Amazon Prime streaming services.

 Awards

 Despite the show being an easy target for critics, Marge Redmond was nominated for an Emmy Award in the category of Outstanding Supporting Actress in a Comedy Series for her role as Sister Jacqueline during the 1967–68 season.
 She lost to Marion Lorne, who won posthumously for her role as "Aunt Clara" on Bewitched.